This post may contain affiliate links. If you click through and make a purchase, I may earn a small commission at no extra cost to you.

 Example: “Anyone would be embarrassed by being called out in a conference room.”

-This statement is universally untrue, simply because we cannot sum up the reactions of all, or even most people, in an attempt to correct someone else’s actions that impact us on an individual level.
-Rather than addressing how we feel in return, they will argue the logic of that very point.
-Their argument will translate to us that they do not care about our feelings of embarrassment.
+This statement is universally untrue because we can’t sum up the reactions of all, or even most people, in an attempt to correct someone else’s actions.
+Rather than addressing how we feel in return, they’ll argue the logic of that very point.
+Their argument will translate to us that they don’t care about our feelings.
 Communication has then become obscured.

 Rather try, “I was embarrassed when you called me out in the conference room and I didn’t feel comfortable engaging that way.”